 This tiny tower of sweet is immensely rich and flavorful.
 If you are on your own, I recommend cutting it in half and storing the rest in your hotel room’s fridge to enjoy the next day.

 I returned to Disney’s Riviera for lunch one day in the Spring.
-I spent most of the day in the Epcot Resorts area, and when I returned to my car that evening, I stopped in Le Petit Cafe for a dessert.
+I spent most of the day in the Epcot Resorts area, and when I returned to my car that evening, I stopped at Le Petit Cafe for dessert.

 Earlier that day, I had surveyed my choices and already had my mind made up to go with the fruit tart.